Code-Institute-Submissions/Milestone-Project-167/README.md

 - Left click the left and right arrows to confirm that manual cycling works as desired

 Test case results for each browser:
-- Google chrome
+- Google chrome - Both carousels were automatically cycling through the images, with the arrows operable for manual control, this was a pass.
-- Microsoft edge
+- Microsoft edge - Both carousels were automatically cycling through the images, with the arrows operable for manual control, this was a pass.
-- Mozilla firefox
+- Mozilla firefox - Both carousels were automatically cycling through the images, with the arrows operable for manual control, this was a pass.

 #### TC5